Ecotrust/madrona/docs/kmlapp.rst

 The `.kml` property MUST
     * Return a string containing a valid `KML Feature <http://code.google.com/apis/kml/documentation/kmlreference.html#feature>`_ element (most commonly a Placemark or Folder)
+    * Encode/escape any strings containing html entities that not part of the KML document structure.
+For instance, the name attribute of the feature might contain an ampersand which, if left unescaped, might create invalid kml.
+Use the ``django.utils.html.escape`` function.
     * The element must have an ``id`` attribute populated with the value of ``instance.uid``.
     * If it references any style URLs, the corresponding `Style element(s) <http://code.google.com/apis/kml/documentation/kmlreference.html#style>`_ must be provided by the feature's .kml_style property